 Some countries, like Sweden and Estonia, are seen as good examples as they are ahead of the rest of the world in this regard, with almost everything done digitally with very small amounts of cash in circulation.
 In Sweden, it gets increasingly difficult to take part of services and pay for parking tickets or train tickets without a smart phone and digital identification.
 Communist dictatorship China has also been in the forefront with the use of biometric payment systems (and is now being introduced in Denmark as well).
 In the wake of the Corona crisis, people all over the world (and in parts that are far behind in terms of digitalization) are now suddenly urged to switch from cash to digital money to “avoid contagion”.

-Smart phone devices, smart cards and biometrics has been used in most earlier projects for identification, but as a smart phones and cards can be stolen or lost, it is not far-fetched to expect that demands for more secure identification methods, like smart tattoos and implants, will become more prevalent as we move closer to 2030.
-This is a development that World Economic Forum has also predicted in their vision for the Fourth Industrial Revolution.
+Smart phone devices, smart cards and biometrics have been used in most earlier projects for identification, but as a smart phones and cards can be stolen or lost, it is not far-fetched to expect that demands for more secure identification methods, like smart tattoos and implants, will become more prevalent as we move closer to 2030.
+Indeed, this is a development that World Economic Forum has also predicted in their vision for the Fourth Industrial Revolution.
 Smart technology devices will, during the coming decade, be integrated with our bodies for behaviour monitoring, location data, health functions and real-time identification (Klaus Schwab, The Fourth Industrial Revolution, Shift 1: Implantable Technologies).

 Smart tattoos and other unique chips could help with identification and location.